-PRAISE (Piedmonters for Resources, Advocacy, Information in Special Education)
+PRAISE (Piedmonters for Resources, Advocacy, Information in Special Education0:

 Supports and funds education for students, parents, teachers, and specialists involved with special education.
-Their mission is to promote awareness, understanding, and appreciation of learning differences among students, educators, administrators, parents, and the community.
+Their mission is to promote awareness, understanding, and appreciation of learning differences among students, educators, parents, administrators, and the community.

-The Piedmont Educational Foundation
+The Piedmont Educational Foundation:

-Promotes educational excellence in schools through grants made by the Board in response to requests from individual teachers, school sites, and the District using individual donations, income from the Endowment Fund, corporate matches, and Dress Best for Less.
+Promotes educational excellence in schools through grants made by the Board in response to requests from individual teachers, school sites, and the district using individual donations, income from the Endowment Fund,, corporate matches, and Dress Best For Less.

-College & Career Center
+College and Career Center:

-The College & Career Center is an information resource center of Piedmont High School's Counseling Office.
-Created in the late 1960's by a volunteer group of interested parents, the Center Director and supplies are funded by the PHS Parents Club.
+The College and Career Center is an information resource center of Piedmont High School's Counseling Office.
+Created in the late 1960's by a volunteer group of interested parents, the Center Director and supplies are funded by the PHS Parent's Club.

 Volunteerism extends to the daily staffing of the College and Career Center and the Food Service Program.
-Parents voice high expectations for a college preparatory education program and a wide range of extra-curricular programs, particularly including the performing and visual arts, athletics, and community service.
+Parents voice high expectations for a college preparatory education program and a wide range of extra-curricular programs, particularly including the performing and visual arts, athletics and community service.